peelmicro/dot-net-core-react-redux-advanced/README.md

 $ dotnet run (or F5 from Visual Studio Code)

-*   server is loaded at both http://localhost:5000 and https://localhost:50001
+*   it is loaded at both http://localhost:5000 and https://localhost:50001
-*   client is loaded at http://localhost:3000 (configured in appsettings.Development.json, it's totally optional.
-It will used http://localhost:53480/ it is not defined)
 *   it executes both server and client at the same time

 # Google Client ID configuration